cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 cy.get('button').click().parent()
 ```

 We've programmed our application above so that as soon as the `click` event happens, the button is removed from the DOM.
-When Cypress begins processing the next command (`.parent()`) in the test below, it detects that the yielded subject (the button) is detached from the DOM and throws the error.
+When Cypress begins processing the next command ({% url `.parent()` parent %}) in the test above, it detects that the yielded subject (the button) is detached from the DOM and throws the error.

 We can prevent Cypress from throwing this error by rewriting our test code.